mdarfler/cs1/modules/02-variables/_posts/2018-02-01-mousex-mousey.md

 ---

 # MouseX MouseY
 In this lesson we will take our first look at variables.
-Think of a variable as a location in the computers' memory where you can store and retrieve information.
+Think of a variable as a location in the computer's memory where you can store and retrieve information.

 ## Example
 Move your mouse over the screen.
 What happens?